AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Scriptural sense, indefinite duration.
 It is quoted by Origen in *Contra Celsus*, and by Clement of Alexandria.
 It is chiefly remarkable for standing alone among writings contemporary with the New Testament.
-The phrase, *eis ton aiona*, \"to the age,\" mistranslated in the New Testament \"forever\" (though correctly rendered in the margin of the Revision), is employed by Barnabas and applied to the rewards of goodness and the evil consequences of ill doing.
-He says, \"The way of the Black one is an age-lasting way of death and punishment,\" but the description accompanying shows that the Way and its results are confined to this life, for he precedes it by disclaiming all questions of eschatology.
-He says: \"If I should write to you about things that are future you would not understand.\" And when he speaks of God he says:
+The phrase, *eis ton aiona*, "to the age," mistranslated in the New Testament "forever" (though correctly rendered in the margin of the Revision), is employed by Barnabas and applied to the rewards of goodness and the evil consequences of ill doing.
+He says, "The way of the Black one is an age-lasting way of death and punishment," but the description accompanying shows that the Way and its results are confined to this life, for he precedes it by disclaiming all questions of eschatology.
+He says: "If I should write to you about things that are future you would not understand."
+And when he speaks of God he says:
-\"He is Lord from ages and to ages, but he (Satan) is prince of the present time of wickedness.\" Long duration but not strict eternity seems to have been in his mind when he referred to the consequences of wickedness.
+"He is Lord from ages and to ages, but he (Satan) is prince of the present time of wickedness."
+Long duration but not strict eternity seems to have been in his mind when he referred to the consequences of wickedness.
 This is confirmed by the following language "He that chooses those (evil) things will be destroyed together with his works.
 For the